-FIGURE 3: DEVELOPMENT APPLICATIONS LODGED ACCORDING TO PROCESSING CATEGORY DURING 2013 There are five (5) generic processing categories identified within the Development Act 1993, which are Building Only, Development Plan Complying, Residential Code Complying, Merit and Noncomplying.
+FIGURE 3: DEVELOPMENT APPLICATIONS LODGED ACCORDING TO PROCESSING CATEGORY DURING 2014 (excluding Land Division applications) There are six (6) generic processing categories identified within the Development Act 1993, which are Building Only, Development Plan Complying, Residential Code Complying, Limited Assessment, Merit and Non-complying.
 'Building Only' applications do not require Planning Consent, but still require an assessment against the Building Code (Building Rules Consent).
 Building Rules Consent can be obtained either through the Council or a registered Private Certifier, as provided for in the Development Regulations 2008.
 'Complying' forms of development must be approved by the relevant planning authority.
 There are two (2) types of Complying Development, 'Development Plan Complying' (where specific types of development are listed as Complying forms of development within the Council's Development Plan, subject to conditions) and 'Residential Code Complying' developments, which are identified in Schedule 4 of the Development Regulations 2008.
 Residential Code Complying developments are those that achieve a set of 'tick box' criteria, which were introduced by the State Government in 2009.
+'Limited Assessment' applications are where development meets all of the quantitative criteria for Complying development, except one.
+In this instance, the relevant authority is only able to consider that one (1) aspect of the development on its merit, and must take the other aspects of the development as Complying.
 'Merit' forms of development are any development that is not identified as Building Only, Development Plan Complying, Residential Code Complying or Non-complying.
 These developments are assessed, on their merit, against the relevant provisions of the Council's Development Plan.
 'Non-complying' development is any form of development that is listed within the Council's Development Plan as a 'non-complying' form of development.
 Each Zone contained within the Council's Development Plan, has a list of developments that are 'non-complying' within that Zone.
 Non-complying developments are those forms of development that are clearly at odds with the desired character of a Zone.
-Determined Applications (planning consents)
+Determined Applications (Planning consents)

-FIGURE 4: APPLICATIONS APPROVED AND REFUSED DURING 2013 The vast majority of Development Applications are consistent with the Council's Development Plan and are approved in a timely manner.
+FIGURE 4: APPLICATIONS APPROVED AND REFUSED DURING 2014 The vast majority of Development Applications are consistent with the Council's Development Plan and are approved in a timely manner.
 Applications that are significantly at variance with the Development Plan are refused.

-FIGURE 5: MEDIAN TIMEFRAMES FOR 'COMPLYING' DEVELOPMENT (DAYS) 2009-2013 The statutory timeframe for assessing 'Complying' forms of development is ten (10) days, which is illustrated above by the solid blue line.
+FIGURE 5: MEDIAN TIMEFRAMES FOR 'COMPLYING' DEVELOPMENT (DAYS) 2009-2014 The statutory timeframe for assessing 'Complying' forms of development is ten (10) days, which is illustrated above by the solid blue line.

-FIGURE 6: MEDIAN TIMEFRAMES FOR 'MERIT' DEVELOPMENT (DAYS) 2009-2013 The statutory timeframe for assessing 'Merit' forms of development is forty (40) days, which is illustrated above by the solid blue line.
+FIGURE 6: MEDIAN TIMEFRAMES FOR 'MERIT' DEVELOPMENT (DAYS) 2009-2014 The statutory timeframe for assessing 'Merit' forms of development is forty (40) days, which is illustrated above by the solid blue line.

-FIGURE 7: NUMBER OF APPLICATIONS THAT WERE PUBLICLY NOTIFIED BETWEEN 2009-2013 Category 2 Applications are required to be notified to all adjacent property owners and occupiers, while Category 3 Applications are also required to be notified to any other person that, in the opinion of the relevant authority (the Council), may be adversely affected by the proposed development.
+FIGURE 7: NUMBER OF APPLICATIONS THAT WERE PUBLICLY NOTIFIED BETWEEN 2009-2014 Category 2 Applications are required to be notified to all adjacent property owners and occupiers, while Category 3 Applications are also required to be notified to any other person that, in the opinion of the relevant authority (the Council), may be adversely affected by the proposed development.
 In respect of Category 3 Applications, an advertisement is also placed in the local newspaper.
 Value of Approved Development - \$ Millions

-FIGURE 8: TOTAL VALUE OF APPROVED DEVELOPMENT - 2009-2013 Building Rules Assessments The following statistics relate only to Building Rules assessments that have been undertaken by the Council.
+FIGURE 8: TOTAL VALUE OF APPROVED DEVELOPMENT - 2009-2014 Building Rules Assessments The following statistics relate only to Building Rules assessments that have been undertaken by the Council.
 Applicants are able to use a 'Private Certifier' to undertake an assessment against the Building Code of Australia.
 If a Private Certifier grants 'Building Rules Consent', the Applicant must then forward details of the Consent to the Council in order for Development Approval to be issuedby the Council.
-Building Rules Lodgments 2013
+Building Rules Lodgments 2014